tetris245/ULTRAbc/README.md

 Changes for future version

-* New command; magiccheat to toggle cheat mode in Magic 5chool
+* New command: magiccheat to toggle cheat mode in Magic 5chool